 Mystical Judaism – The Kabbalah

 What is Mystical Judaism?
 ‘Mysticism’ refers to those religious and spiritual paths that believe in the possibility of direct contact with, and prophecy from, God.
-The Kaballah is a mystical Jewish tradition.
+The Kabbalah is a mystical Jewish tradition.

-Kaballah is said to have begun around 1200 in Provence, France.
-At that time, the Kaballah was considered so sacred that for many centuries thereafter only men over the age of 40 were allowed to study it.
+Kabbalah is said to have begun around 1200 in Provence, France.
+At that time, the Kabbalah was considered so sacred that for many centuries thereafter only men over the age of 40 were allowed to study it.

 The Names of God

 The Tree of Life explains the inner workings of the universe, and that they are manifest in the names of God.
 ‘Names’ are the key to our identity.
 We make contact with someone through their name, and so if we know a name of God (or the name of a part of God), we can make contact with Him or with that part of Him.

 The most important of these names is Ein Sof, the unmanifest and unknowable.
 The second of these is sefirot, a plural noun which refers to the ten aspects of God’s being that manifest from Ein Sof.

 When we call upon the God, Ein Sof, using one of the sefirot, there is released a singular aspect of God’s power, and God releases the particular concentration of energy through the corresponding ‘sefirah.’
 When we need to request something from God we can use the specific name to call upon the sefirot designated to handle that question.

 Kabbalists stress that our prayers are not directed to the sefirot but through them, so to speak.
 The sefirot are like the chakras of the cosmos.
 They are step-down transformers for the light of Ein Sof.
 Kabbalists say that we can use the keys of Kabbalah to access that power, and to become mystics ourselves.